GMC Brigadier

-The GMC Brigadier (also Chevrolet Bruin) is a series of heavy-duty (Class 7-8) trucks that were assembled by the GMC Truck and Coach Division of General Motors.
-The second generation of the H/J-series heavy-duty conventionals, the Brigadier was produced from 1978 to 1989.
+The GMC Brigadier (also known as Chevrolet Bruin) is a series of heavy-duty (Class 7-8) trucks that were assembled by the GMC Truck and Coach Division of General Motors.
+The second generation of the H/J-series heavy-duty conventionals, the Brigadier was produced from 1978 to late 1989, as a WhiteGMC for the last year and a half.
 Slotted between the largest medium-duty C/K trucks and the GMC General, the Brigadier was a Class 7-8 short-hood conventional similar to the Ford L-Series and Mack Model R. Configured in both straight truck and semi-tractor layouts, the Brigadier saw use in short-haul, vocational, and severe-service applications.

 All examples were assembled alongside medium-duty GM trucks and GM RTS buses at the GMC Truck & Coach Pontiac Central Assembly facility in Pontiac, Michigan.
 From 1978 to 1980, Chevrolet marketed the Brigadier as the nearly identical Chevrolet Bruin.
 Following the launch of Volvo GM Heavy Truck Corporation, the Brigadier was marketed under the combined WhiteGMC branding through the 1989 model year.

 Background

 In 1966, General Motors split its heavy-duty trucks further apart from medium-duty models, giving them a distinct chassis and ending the use of the cab from the C/K-series pickup truck.
-The 1966 H/J-series (H=single; J=tandem) was designed with a model-specific 93-inch BBC cab and chassis.
+The 1966 H/J-series was designed with a model-specific 93 in bumper to back of cab (BBC) dimension cab and chassis; the medium-duty models received a slightly longer 96 in BBC cab.
 Alongside GMC V6 and Chevrolet 427 V8 gasoline engines, the H/J trucks were available with Cummins, Detroit Diesel, and Caterpillar diesel engines.

-The H/J-Series formed the basis of the C(later N)/M-series trucks; using a longer 114-inch BBC to accommodate larger diesel engines).
+The H/J-Series formed the basis of the C(later N)/M-series trucks, which offered a longer 114–115 in BBC cab; the extra length was in front of the firewall to accommodate larger diesel engines.
 In 1977, the N/M-series was replaced by the Class 8 Chevrolet Bison/GMC General semitractor.
 From 1966 to 1970, GMC would use a separate conventional school bus chassis from Chevrolet, basing it on the H6500 instead of the medium-duty Chevrolet C60 (in 1971, GMC would return to a medium-duty chassis).